kpunith8/Links-and-Tutorials/Cloud Services/amazon-webservices.md

 - Never write IAM creds in code

-- Never use root IAM creds
+- Never use root IAM credentials

 ### Create an IAM user

-- Open `IAM service` and add user - first enable MFA - multi factor authentication with `google authenticator` need to download the app from play store and scan for QR code to set it up
+- Open `IAM service` and add user - `Enable MFA` - multi factor authentication with `google authenticator` need to download the app from play store and scan for QR code to set it up

 - Create an user with auto generated password - assign permissions with `Attach existing policies directly -> Administration Access` checked

-- Review the user and create and download the `credentials.csv` never share this anyone
+- Review the user and create and download the `credentials.csv` never share this with anyone

-- Add the user to group after creating a group with admin privileges
+- Add the user to `group` after creating a group with admin privileges

 - Go to `Users` -> select the created user and `detach the AdminAccess` since they are inherited from admin group created